Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

   <img src="/img/organization_settings_add_credentials.jpg" alt="Set your cloud credentials" />
 </p>

 4/ Under the hood, Qovery uses a managed Kubernetes ([AWS EKS](https://aws.amazon.com/eks)) to run your applications.
-You need to specify the CPU and RAM you want per node, and the min/max number of nodes.
+You need to specify the instance type that you would like to use and the min/max number of nodes.
 Qovery will keep low the number of nodes and will only scale up your nodes if your applications really need to scale.
+If you don't know which instance type to chose, have a look at the AWS instance list or use the helper to chose the right instance based on your CPU/RAM needs.

 <Alert type="success">